mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 So what do you need to do in order to enable TLS?
 Well, not all that much, as TLS is deeply integrated in the actors package:
-- You need to generate an actor ensemble CA; the is handled by the `gerbil ensembe ca` tool, as we will see shortly.
+- You need to generate an actor ensemble CA; the is handled by the `gerbil ensemble ca` tool, as we will see shortly.
 - You need to generate certificates for your servers; this again is handled by the `gerbil ensemble ca` tool.
 - You need to bundle and ship your servers'  ensemble environment